bappyBDN/Smart_Office_Monitor/README.md

 ### Live Monitoring

-The system updates automatically, so the user does not need to refresh the page again and again.
+The system updates automatically after a short time, so the user does not need to refresh the page again and again.

 ---